freemint/teradesk/readme.txt

 monochrome   icons.
 Colour  icons  file  can  also  be  removed  in  other environments if there is a need to preserve as much free memory as possible.

+10. Users are advised to load,  check and save  any existing  Tera Desktop's configuration files.
+As the  format  of  configuration  files  may   change slightly with  new releases, by this procedure  they will be kept up to date as much as possible.

 Read the hypertext manual for more information.